CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

 or more options for each tool in the pipeline.

-Parameters can be configured either in a configuration file if you are using the ``run_snp_pipeline.sh`` script, or in environment variables.
+Parameters can be configured either in a configuration file if you are using the ``run`` command, or in environment variables.

 The pipeline comes with a default configuration file.
-When you run the run_snp_pipeline.sh script without specifying a configuration file, it automatically uses the default supplied configuration file.
+When you use the ``run`` command without specifying a configuration file, it automatically uses the default supplied configuration file.

 To get a copy of the default configuration file, run the following command.
 This